Sebastián Zamora: Political career

-After being separated from Carabineros due to the judicial process against him, Zamora joined the Republican Party, where he began to develop a political career focused on issues of public safety and defense of law-enforcement agencies.
+After being separated from Carabineros due to the judicial process against him, Zamora grew closer to the Republican Party, where he began to develop a political career focused on issues of public safety and defense of law-enforcement agencies.
 Within the party, he aligned himself with young figures of the sector, notably forming a close relationship with deputy Chiara Barchiesi, with whom he shared activities and political positions.

 He was later nominated as a candidate for deputy for the 7th District in the Valparaíso Region, and in the 2025 parliamentary election he was elected, becoming one of the new faces of the party in the Chamber.
 He was also one of three uniformed officers to enter Congress for that period, alongside generals Cristián Vial and Enrique Basaletti.